 Online Master of Education in Curriculum, Assessment, and Instruction

-Our cooperative program is designed by educators for educators and allows you to choose concentrations where you’ll have the greatest impact within a flexible online experience.
+Educators design our cooperative program for educators, allowing you to choose concentrations where you’ll have the most significant impact within a flexible online experience.

 Why UMaineOnline

-- Same high-quality education as on-campus.
-Courses are designed and taught by on-campus faculty who are passionate about online teaching.
+• Same high-quality education as on-campus.
+Courses are designed and taught by on-campus faculty passionate about online teaching.

-- Learn from experienced faculty who are leaders in their field.
-We’re the largest provider of undergraduate and graduate professional education programs and educational policy research in Maine.
+• Learn from experienced faculty who are leaders in their field.
+We’re Maine’s largest provider of undergraduate and graduate professional education programs and educational policy research.

 Curriculum